OrlandoDuranPY/Youtube/Animated Sticky Header/README.md

 # Animated Sticky Navbar

-Here is the code for a Animated navigation bar.
-I only used three technologies.
+This is a simple example of a navigation bar.
+I only used three technologies:

 - HTML5
 - CSS3